outrunnl/dbcollect/INSTRUCTIONS.md

 # Use if the OS user has no access to oratab/oracle inventory
 dbcollect --dbcreds /tmp/creds --orahome /u01/app/oracle/product/21.0.0/dbhome_1
 ```
-When complete, a ZIP file will be created in the /tmp directory.
-This file contains the database overview and, by default, the last 10 days of AWR or Statspack reports.
-All temp files will be either cleaned up or moved into the ZIP archive.

-Please send this ZIP file to the person who requested it.

 ## Using a credentials file